Different Types of Keys in DBMS

 Example: Account_number, Employee_number and customer_number is used as a DBMS Keys because they specifically identify a record stored in a database.

-There are six Different Types of Keys in DBMS are :
+There are six types of keys in DBMS are:

 A Super key for an entity is a set of one or more attributes whose combined value uniquely identifies the entity in the entity set.
 Superset of any candidate key is also known as Super key.